safahas/wizword_new/README.md

 - Upload PDF/DOCX/TXT in FlashCard Settings to build the pool from the file’s text.
 - The backend enforces size via `UPLOAD_MAX_BYTES` (default 10240 = 10KB).
 Increase if your files are larger.
 - On success, the UI shows item count and the FlashCard token.
 If SMTP is configured, the token is emailed to you with the uploaded file attached.
 The email subject includes the set name, and the body lists the source file name.

+#### Managing FlashCard sets (Create, Use, Delete)

+- Import by Token (top of panel): paste a token shared by someone and click Import.
+The input clears automatically after a successful import.
+- Active FlashCard Set drop‑down: pick any of your sets.
+  - Delete Set: removes the selected set.
+If it’s an owned set, any imported references in other users are removed automatically (cascading deletion).
+If it’s an import, only the reference is removed.
+  - Use Set: switches to the selected set without altering its content.
+- Build From Document block:
+  - New Set Name + Create/Use: creates a new set with that name and makes it active.
+The name field clears after creation.
+  - Upload a file (PDF/DOCX/TXT) and click Generate from Document to populate the pool for the active set.
+The token is ensured and, if SMTP is set, a token email is sent with the document attached.

 ### FlashCard Hint Generation & Persistence